 The Maribyrnong River is a scenic system that stretches 40 kilometres starting near the Docklands from the Yarra River.
 You can take a cruise along the river, it also has kilometres of concrete walking tracks which is very popular with locals, walking, jogging and fitness groups.
 It’s also popular with rowing clubs, bird watching and fishing.
 There are many parks and ideal locations for a picnic with the family.
 The river at Flemington goes directly past the Flemington racecourse which holds the world-renowned Melbourne cup and spring carnival yearly.
 Footscray Park is also a popular destination to watch the fireworks during new years eve celebrations.
 Closer to the entrance your only kilometres away from the Melbourne CBD, Dockland shopping precinct and the Queen Victoria market.

-Fishing at the Maribyrnong River
+Fishing the Maribyrnong River

-On the Nong you will encounter bream, mulloway, estuary perch, snapper ( pinkies ), trevally, salmon & mullet.
+On the Nong, you will encounter bream, estuary perch, mulloway, snapper ( pinkies ), trevally, salmon & mullet.
 The upper reaches of the river also include redfin, carp and tench.
 This area has and will continue to be heavily stocked with estuary Perch as part of the state governments initiative target 1 million by 2020 and stock 10 million by 2022 initiative there are some great fishing upgrades planned for the Maribyrnong River.

-To fish the Maribyrnong river successfully you will need a light finesse rod suited for bream fishing.
-We would suggest a light 7 foot rod 1-3 or 2-4 kilo capacity coupled with a 2000 size reel.
-Spool the reel with 6 or 4 pound braid finished with a rod length of 4 pound or 6 pound Fluro carbon leader.
-There are plenty of ultra-light and affordable bream rods and reels on the market.
+To fish the Maribyrnong river successfully you will need a finesse rod suited for bream fishing.
+We would suggest a light 7-foot rod 1-3 or 2-4 kilo capacity coupled with a 2000 size reel.
+Spool the reel with 6 or 4-pound braid finished with a rod length of 4 pounds or 6 pounds Fluro carbon leader.
+There is plenty of ultra-light and affordable bream rods and reels on the market.
 The choices here are endless and constantly expanding so do some research on something that fits within your budget.
 Generally, we found the peak of tide changes is the best.
 With fish more active on tidal movement.
 High tide is always favourable as the bream will come closer in to feed on the weed of the rock beds.

 Rowers & floating debris are likely to collect your fishing lines.
 You may also experience frustration as your lines get picked by small baitfish and starfish.
 The Maribyrnong River is home to 4 species of snake including the Tiger, eastern Brown, Copperhead and red-bellied black.